Hennzau/dora-koch/robots/alexk-lcr/README.md

 Check the [ASSEMBLING.md](ASSEMBLING.md) file for instructions on how to assemble the robot from scratch using the provided parts from the [AlexK Low Cost Robot](https://github.com/AlexanderKoch-Koch/low_cost_robot)

-## Installations
+## Installation

-Check the [INSTALLATIONS.md](INSTALLATION.md) file for instructions on how to install the required software and environment to run the robot.
+Check the [INSTALLATION.md](INSTALLATION.md) file for instructions on how to install the required software and environment to run the robot.